Decorators and Reflector

 ], Service2);

 Fortunately, you will rarely need to inspect the dist folder and analyze compiled code, but it can sometimes be useful to glance at it for a general understanding of how static typing is transferred into JavaScript code.
 The most interesting part is found in the last four lines.
-It’s clear that the TypeScript compiler now associates the array [Service1] with Service2.
+It's clear that the TypeScript compiler now associates the array [Service1] with Service2.
 This array contains information about the static parameter types detected by the compiler in the Service2 constructor.
+It looks like we can now programmatically find out that Service2 depends on Service1.
+The only thing left to do is find out what APIs Ditsmod provides to store and read this information.

-Let’s see what tools Ditsmod provides for working with the reflector.
-Let’s make the previous example more complex to see how metadata can be extracted and how complex dependency chains can be formed.
+Let's see what higher-level tools Ditsmod provides for working with the reflector.
+Let's make the previous example more complex to see how metadata can be extracted and how complex dependency chains can be formed.
 Consider three classes with the following dependency: Service3 -> Service2 -> Service1.
 Insert the following code into src/app/services.ts:

 import { injectable, getDependencies } from '@ditsmod/core';